macin40/Crawler-Task-Delvify/readme.md

 2. Navigate to the directory and run the command in the terminal `npm install`

-3. Run the command `node index.js` in terminal
+3. Run the command `node index.js > logger.txt` in terminal

 ~~4.
 Now open the `http://localhost:4000/product` in browser, you file will be downloaded as `result.json` and also you can find that file manually under the project directory `web-scrapper->public->result.json`~~

-4.The scrapping process will start , and the required file will be created in the public folder, as `result.json`
+4.The scrapping process will start , and the required file will be created in the public folder, as `result.json` , and also to check the scrapping process go to the project directory and open file `logger.txt` which gets generater on running command `node index.js > logger.txt`

+###### The logger.txt will contain verbose scrapping process, for all the sub-product and there top 100 items.

 ****